xonsh/xonsh/docs/xonshrc.rst

 The system-wide ``xonshrc`` file controls options that are applied to all users of Xonsh on a given system.
 You can create this file in ``/etc/xonshrc`` for Linux and OSX and in ``%ALLUSERSPROFILE%\xonsh\xonshrc`` on Windows.

 Xonsh also allows a per-user run control file in your home directory, either directly in the home directory at ``~/.xonshrc`` or, for XDG compliance, at ``~/.config/rc.xsh``.
 The options set per user override settings in the system-wide control file.

 Xonsh provides 2 wizards to create your own "xonshrc".  ``xonfig web`` provides basic settings, and ``xonfig wizard`` steps you through all the available options.

-Xonfig web
+xonfig web
 -----------

 This helps you choose a color theme, customized prompt and add-in packages ("xontribs").
 It